mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/team-server-api.md

 ## 2 Authentication

-The Developer Portal Management API requires its users to authenticate themselves.
+The Mendix Portal Management API requires its users to authenticate themselves.
 This can be done by using API keys; for more information about this please see [Authentication](/apidocs-mxsdk/apidocs/authentication/).

 ## 3 API Calls